Hilary Joyce-Owens BG / ADCRG / TCRG

 Erin Peachey TCRG

-Erin’s dancing career started when she was 4 years old with the Linda Fryday School of Irish Dancing where she had the privilege of dancing at many festivals and theatres all over the UK and Europe.
-Erin was destined to be a champion and won her 1st World Championship gold medal in the much loved Dance Drama section.
+Erin began her Irish dancing career at the age of four with the Linda Fryday School of Irish Dancing, where she had the privilege of performing at numerous festivals and theatres across the UK and Europe.
+A natural performer and competitor, she won her first World Championship gold medal in the much-loved Dance Drama section.